BjoernRohr/sampcompR/README.md

 coefficients differ in direction or one is the size of the other and yellow (Small Diff) otherwise.

-As we can see here in those models, there are fewer differences than before in the bivariate comparison, especially in the models based on the comparison between the black and the white sub-data frames, at least for those models compared.
+As we can see here in those models, other than before in the bivariate comparison, there are no differences, at least for those models compared.
 Also, we can see that the differences on the wage variable we found in previous comparisons are not present in the multivariate model.
 However, even in multivariate regression, education seems more prone to group differences.

 In addition to the models, we can answer with an ols regression, it would also be interesting to add a model estimating the effect of the